-The first type of skills employees look for in all candidates are soft skills.
-Soft skills, also known as professional or personal skills, include your interpersonal skills such as critical thinking and flexibility.
+Soft skills are the first type of skills employees look for in all candidates.
+Also known as professional or personal skills, these include interpersonal skills such as critical thinking and flexibility.
+Soft skills are typically intangible and required for most jobs.

 The 25 Best Skills to List on Your Resume